MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 9. In the **Terms of Service** dialog box, review the terms, and then select **install** when you're ready.

-   In the **Dynamics 365 Administration Center** screen, you'll see the following message highlighted in yellow showing that the solution is about to be installed:
+   In the **[!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center** screen, you'll see the following message highlighted in yellow showing that the solution is about to be installed:

    ![Solution installing message](media/installing-solution.PNG "Solution installing message")